 The referendum's aftermath plunged the UK into its worst political and constitutional crisis since the Second World War.
 Brexit day was repeatedly delayed amid deadlock in the British parliament over the divorce terms.

 There has been concern that the prolonged, acrimonious process — compounded by the pandemic and its economic fallout — has shifted attention from major global challenges, not least the climate emergency.
 For many in Europe, the UK-EU split weakens the continent at a time when other countries, notably China and Russia, have been increasingly assertive.

-WHERE WE ARE NOW: EU and UK finally split for real
+2021: Brexit takes effect as EU and UK finally split for real

 January 1, 2021 — more than four-and-a-half years after the UK's EU referendum — was the day that the full effects of the country's departure from the European Union finally began to be felt.